usrname0/ComfyUI-AllergicPack/README.md

 ﻿## ComfyUI-AllergicPack
-This package is not ready for primetime but I'm making it public anyway.
+This package is somewhat ready for primetime.
 If I'm using the node then I'm putting it here.
-Might make it more official later.
-Use at your own risk.
+Good luck.

 ## Installation
 Clone to "custom_nodes"